MilenaMorawska/cnn-image-classification/README.md

 ## Overview

 This project covers the task of image classification using a custom convolutional neural network (CNN) trained from scratch.
-It provides tools for training and evaluating an image classifier across many categories.
+It provides tools for training and evaluating an image classifier across categories.

 ---